tlatkowski/inpainting-gmcnn-keras/README.md

 In this mode the generator will be trained with only confidence-driven reconstruction loss.

 ### WGAN-GP training
-In order to continue training with full WGAN-GP framework (GMCNN generator, local and global discriminator), execute:
+In order to continue training with full WGAN-GP framework (GMCNN generator, local and global discriminators), execute:
 ```bash
 python runner.py --train_path /path/to/training/images --mask_path /path/to/mask/images -from_weights
 ```